Psyhe/PhoneNumbers/README.md

 make doc

-As result, executable file phone_forward and documentation are created.
+As result, the executable file phone_forward and documentation files are created.